Short Sale: A Way Out From Under a Crippling Mortgage in NJ or PA

 For families who have experienced job loss, one of the biggest worries may be making the monthly mortgage payment.
 In situations such as this, the best possible scenario would be to sell the home to get out from under the burdensome mortgage payments and into more affordable housing.

 When a mortgage is underwater, the homeowner may feel as though the only options are to continue to scrape together the monthly mortgage payment or stop paying on the mortgage and let the home go into foreclosure.
-Selling the home may still be an option for the homeowner though; selling the home through a process known as a short sale.
+Selling the house may still be an option for the homeowner though; selling the home through a process known as a short sale.

-A short sale is the process of selling a home for less than what is owed on the mortgage.
+A short sale is a process of selling a home for less than what is owed on the mortgage.
 To complete a short sale, a homeowner needs to have the approval of the mortgage holder and the assurance that the mortgage holder will accept less than what is owed for the mortgage.

 A short sale will not result in a profit for the homeowner; however, the homeowner is able to walk away from the house and the mortgage without being foreclosed upon, which tends to be a much longer process.